k21971/EvilHack/doc/evilhack-changelog.md

 - Add unicode.c to Windows, Xcode, and VMS build systems
 - Add UTF-8 boulder symbol and remove sysconf boulder override
 - Raise LARGEST_INT from 32767 to 2147483647
+- Add 256-color support for TTY and curses interfaces (phase one)